CWRUbotix/NASA-RMC-2020/doc/glenn_utilities/bagging_node.md

 ## Implementation Details

 Uses python `subprocess` module to call `rosbag record`.
-Bags are saved with respect to `ROS_LOG_DIR`.
-They will be parrell to the log folder of ros.
+Bags are saved with respect to `ROS_LOG_DIR`. glenn_bags will be parallel to the log folder of ros.
 In this folder, bags are put into folders by date with format `%Y_%m_%d`.
 Bags are named with timestamp of creation, in format `%Y_%m_%d_%H_%M_%S`.